Rhapis excelsa, the Lady Palm, is grown in the garden and used indoors in a house or condo and in offices around the world.

 If you begin to look at how bright certain levels of footcandles are, you will begin to understand the environment and light levels that your indoor plants require.

 A Footcandle is an instantaneous measurement of light.

-The light in an office or study where it is to easy to read a book is usually about 125 footcandles.
-Sun light entering a south window often has levels of 500 – 800 footcandles.
+The light in an office or study where it is too easy to read a book is usually about 125 footcandles.
+Sunlight entering a south window often has levels of 500 – 800 footcandles.

 You see, you will almost never have as much light inside your house or office as in the nursery where the plants were grown.

 Light is also an issue in big cities where buildings block out light.
 Let me state again the light levels for Rhapis indoors in a different way.
-Give them as much as you can without being in full sun.
+Give them partial shade but as much light as you can without being in direct sunlight.

-Although it is one of the most low light-tolerant of all palms, and it is ideal for a poorly lit hallway or stairwell where it will grow slowly but steadily.
+Although it is one of the most low light-tolerant of all palms, and it is ideal for a poorly lit hallway or stairwell where it will grow slowly but steadily and develop rich, dark green leaves.
 Give them as much as you can without being in full sun.